blaine-geiger/Pwnagotchi/README.md

 The Pwnagotchi eats WPA handshakes, and that makes it a happy :) pet.
 It is built with a Raspberry Pi Zero WH running a full Linux system utilizing Bettercap to fulfill its purpose.
-It scans for Wi-Fi networks, attempts to deauthenticate associated devices, captures WPA handshakes as those devices try to reconnect, and saves all that handshake information in `.pcap` files for later examination and password cracking with Wireshark, .
+It scans for Wi-Fi networks, attempts to deauthenticate associated devices, captures WPA handshakes as those devices try to reconnect, and saves all that handshake information in `.pcap` files for later examination with Wireshark and password cracking with other tools.

-The entire process is automated.
-It doesn't require any user input.
+The entire process carried out by the device is automated.
+It does not require any user input.
 It just sniffs and eats.
-It only works on 2.4GHz (on the Pi Zero W, using other hardware can pull 5GHz) but as you should know, a lot of devices use the 2.4GHz frequency.
+It only works on 2.4GHz (on the
+Pi Zero W, using other hardware can pull 5GHz) but as you should know, a lot of devices use the 2.4GHz frequency.
 It even employs a reinforcement learning model to optimize its behavior based on prior data, which is explained further [here](https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752).